top of page

 Who will learn what?

-2. Most children will understand the basic theory and apply principles to life.
+2. Most children will understand the basic theory.

 3. Some children will want to extend to more of our activities/kits etc